fluteds/batch/readme.md

 - Enable Administrator Account - This preference enables the hidden administrator account in Windows
 - Enable Standby instead of Hibernate - Switch powerstate from hibernation (slow) to standby
 - Get apps access for Administrator Account - Enable access to applications for the administrator account

+Windows 11

+⚠️ Do not run any of the following Windows without checking the code first - if you break something it is not my fault.
+A lot of these change something about the system and can cause issues.

+- Clear pinned taskbar - Unpins everything from the taskbar all at once

 Run Batch Files on Startup